 John Goulding is CEO and co-founder of Workvivo, the employee communications platform designed to engage and connect employees no matter where they work from.
 John was previously CEO of CoreHR, a global leader in the HR tech space, and Senior Director of Global Support in EMC (now Dell EMC).
 John founded Workvivo along with his co-founder and CTO Joe Lennon in 2017 to elevate the employee experience for all.
 Workvivo works with some of the world’s biggest brands to boost retention and bring their workplace culture to life digitally.
 Workvivo is backed by Tiger Global, Frontline Ventures, Enterprise Ireland and Zoom founder Eric Yuan.

-In 1956, Margaret Heffernan (CEO of the Dunnes Stores) left school and started working at Dunnes Clothing Shop, her family business, at the age of 14.
+Margaret Heffernan is the CEO of Dunnes Stores.
+In 1956, Margaret left school and started working at Dunnes Clothing Shop, her family business, at the age of 14.
 In 1988, Heffernan founded the People In Need Trust.
 Since its founding, the trust has raised millions of euro in support of local charity work.
-Her generous charity work has earned her the City of Dublin’s Millennium Award in 1988 as well as the Lord Mayor’s Award in 1989.
+Her charity work has earned her the City of Dublin’s Millennium Award in 1988 as well as the Lord Mayor’s Award in 1989.
 She became the director of the store in 1964.
 By 1995, Heffernan was appointed as head of all of the Dunnes Stores.
 In 2007, Heffernan was given an honorary degree of Doctor of Laws from the National University of Ireland.
 She also received an honorary degree from University College Dublin.

 Peter Hendrick is the CEO of NBI, taking charge of one of the most ambitious telecoms projects in the world, ending the digital divide in Ireland.
 Having worked on the project since 2015, Peter successfully led NBI through the competitive bid for the National Broadband Plan as the Managing Bid Director, heading up a team of some of the best and brightest minds in telecoms.
 Peter holds 20 years of telecom, engineering, sales & executive experience and has held senior roles in Siemens and enet.
 In 2006, he co-founded AirSpeed Telecom, serving as the company’s Chief Operations Officer until 2015, helping build it into a national telecoms business focused on delivering managed telecommunication services to both retail and wholesale customers across Ireland.
 Following Granahan McCourt’s acquisition of AirSpeed Telecom in 2014, Peter led the integration of the company with enet Wholesale networks.
 Peter has received a number of industry awards during his career, including a top ten placing in the Deloitte Fast 50 Technology Awards and the Irish Times Tech 50.
 He holds an honours degree in Electrical Engineering, Telecommunications and Electronics from Dublin Institute of Technology and has continued to support the institute in the role of external examiner covering both electronic and electrical engineering disciplines.

-Mark is a seasoned healthcare information technology professional with more than 25 years of operational, technical, consultative sales, and sales management experience for care providers, technology providers, and healthcare consultancies.
-Over the course of his career, Mark has demonstrated a unique ability to solve the healthcare ecosystem’s key operational and business challenges by designing, selling, and delivering solutions that include the appropriate mix of technology, applications, operational redesign, and change management.
-At Genesis, his keen vision, pragmatic approach, and commitment to results have been instrumental in delivering transformative clinical traceability solutions to some of the largest healthcare providers in the United Kingdom, Ireland, and the United States.
+Mark is a healthcare information technology professional with over 25 years of operational, technical, consultative sales, and sales management experience for care providers, information technology solution providers, and healthcare consultancies.
+He has demonstrated success and proven results to solve healthcare operational challenges and business issues by designing, selling, and delivering solutions that include the appropriate mix of technology, applications, operational redesign, and change management.

 Harry is CEO of Portwest, a world-leading protective wear company owned and operated by brothers Cathal, Harry and Owen Hughes.
 Harry studied and worked for seven years in the UK and then returned to the family business in 1978.
 Portwest operate in over 130 countries.
 Harry won the EY Entrepreneur of the Year international category and the overall award in 2017.

 In March 2019, Colin was appointed Chief Executive Officer of AIB and an Executive Director on the AIB Board.
 He joined AIB in August 2016 as Managing Director, Wholesale, Institutional & Corporate Banking Division and immediately became a member of the executive committee.
 Prior to joining AIB, he was Managing Director at Macquarie Capital where he led the development of its business in Ireland.
 Previously, he was a Special Policy Adviser at the Departments of Transport and Finance, Research Director and Chief Economist at Goodbody Stockbrokers, Head of Trading Research and Senior Economist at Bank of Ireland Group Treasury and a country risk analyst at NatWest.
 He has a Phd in Economics from Trinity College, Dublin and degrees in Commerce & Economics from University College, Cork.
-He served as a Non- Executive Director of Aer Lingus Group plc from 2008 to 2014.
-Colin is a Director of the Ireland Funds, Ireland Chapter and Non-Executive Director and President 2021/2022 of the Institute of Bankers in Ireland.
+He served as a Non-Executive Director of Aer Lingus Group plc from 2008 to 2014.
+Colin is also a Director of the Ireland Funds, Ireland Chapter.

-Peter has extensive experience in leading consumer businesses with international reach within a highly regulated industry.
-With technology and digital consumer sector expertise Prior to becoming Chief Executive Officer, Peter was Chief Executive Officer of Worldpay UK, an operating division of Worldpay Group plc.
+Prior to becoming Chief Executive Officer, of Flutter Entertainment, Peter was Chief Executive Officer of Worldpay UK, an operating division of Worldpay Group plc.
 He was formerly Chief Executive Officer of Travelex Group.
-He then joined Santander as Head of Global Innovation at Banco Santander and a Director of Santander UK Group Holdings plc.
+He then joined Banco Santander as Head of Global Innovation and a Director of Santander UK Group Holdings plc.
 Peter’s previous experience includes senior positions at Lloyds and Halifax Bank of Scotland, as well as time at McKinsey & Company.
 He holds an MEng degree.
 He is the Non-Executive Director of Deliveroo plc and has been Non-Executive Director of Betfair Group plc since April 2013 and Paddy Power Betfair plc since February 2016.

 Tommy Kearns is CEO of Xtremepush, a global customer engagement, personalisation, and data platform.
 It provides brands with rich engagement capabilities across multiple channels including email, website, mobile app, SMS and social messengers.
 The platform also empowers brands to unify their data for a true Single Customer View, and combines enterprise-grade analytics with a full suite of campaign optimisation tools.

 Séamus was appointed as CEO in January 2020.
-He was first appointed to the First Derivatives Board as an independent Non-Executive Director in December 2012 and was appointed Non-Executive Chairman in July 2013.
+He was first appointed to the FD Technologies Board as an independent Non-Executive Director in December 2012 and was appointed Non-Executive Chairman in July 2013.
 He has over 20 years’ experience in the global technology sector in finance and operational roles and has held a number of non-executive roles since 2012.
-He was chief financial officer of Logica plc from 2002 until 2010 when he became chief operating officer and head of its Benelux operations.
+He was chief financial officer of Logica plc from 2002 until 2010 when he became Chief Operating Officer and head of its Benelux operations.
 Prior to his role at Logica plc, he worked for the Olivetti Group in senior finance roles in the UK and Italy.